 Don't overpack.
 While it may be tempting to bring all of your costumes, you probably won't have time to change into many of them.
 If you have lots of costumes, a good rule of thumb is to bring no more than one for each day, one for each evening and one for each competition you plan to attend.

-To learn more about costumes, Dragon Con and related topics, see the links on the next page.
+To learn more about costumes, Dragon Con and related topics, see the links below.